dragonflyoss/d7y.io/blog/2022-06-06-evolution-of-nydus/index.md

 In addition to startup speed, core features such as image layering, on-demand loading etc. are also particularly important in the field of container images.
-But since there is no native file system supporting that, most opt for the userland solution, and Nydus initially did the same.
+But since there is no native file system supporting that, most opt for the userspace solution, and Nydus initially did the same.
 However user-mode solutions are encountering more and more challenges nowadays, such as a large gap in performance compared with native file systems, and high resourceoverhead in high-density employed scenarios.